 |Nationality:||United States of America|

-Morgan Freeman Net Worth:
+Morgan Freeman Net Worth [current_date format=’Y’]:

-His current net worth could have been much higher had Morgan not been forced to pay his ex-wife a $100 – $200 million divorce settlement in 2010.
+His current net worth could have been much higher had Morgan not been forced to share his ex-wife a $100 – $200 million divorce settlement in 2010.

 Morgan Freeman Biography:

 Morgan Freeman was Born on June 1, 1937 in Memphis, Tennesee.
 Morgan Freeman parents names are Mayme Edna and Morgan Porterfield Freeman.
 Freeman is the youngest of 5 children.

 Morgan Freeman age is 85 years.
 Shortly after Morgan was born, his parents shifted to Chicago to find work but Morgan stayed with his maternal grandmother in Charleston, Mississippi.

 Morgan’s grandmother died when he was six, and so he was moved to Chicago to be with his mother, who at that point had separated from his father.
 They eventually moved back to Tennessee.